fmv1992/learning_scala/readme.md

     *   `Commit: 'cfe6164'` or `commit: 'cfe6164'` (it has to have 7 chars): Reference to a commit inside the source files.

+*   `IMPROVEMENT:`: Notes for exercise or code; these are not code comments.

 ## Resources

 ### Functional Programming in Scala ("The Red Book")